Invariant-based entanglement monotones as expectation values and their experimental detection: Linear expectation values

-On the other hand, the mapping~\eqref{mapping} of $\hat{O}=\sigma_y$ and results from~\cite{DoOs08} show how $P_-$ can be used for constructing SL invariants of higher homogeneous polynomial degree.
-This procedure is entirely equivalent to employing full singlet contractions with the spinor metric tensor in the anti-linear framework (see e.g.~\cite{VerstraeteDM03}); the latter method has been demonstrated to be considerably less efficient than using the pair of combs proposed in~\cite{OS04}.
+On the other hand, the mapping~\eqref{mapping} of $\hat{O}=\sigma_y$ and results from~\cite{DoOs08} show how $P_-$ can be used for constructing polynomial SL$(2,\CC)$ invariants of higher homogeneous degree.
+The resulting procedure is entirely equivalent to employing full singlet contractions with the spinor metric tensor in the antilinear framework (see e.g.~\cite{VerstraeteDM03}).
+The latter method is considerably less efficient than using the pair of combs \eqref{comb1},\eqref{comb2} proposed in~\cite{OS04}.

-{\em Experimental detection.--}
+\section{Experimental detection}